social-media-ethics-automation/book/book_contents/ch17_harassment/07_design_example_quoting.md

 >
 > What I'm unsure of, is if that means giving up on the capacity for social change.
 Are we Lotus eating?

-And [Dr. Jonathan Flowers argues](https://zirk.us/@shengokai/109347027270208314) {cite:p}`flowersQuoteTweetFunction2022`:
-> The quote tweet function in conjunction with the hashtag are what allow users to align with communities, and communities with conversations through how they enable cultural practices by means of a digital environment.
->
-> On Black Twitter, the quote tweet and hashtag enable what Black cultural scholars call "call and response," something crucial to Black community practices.
-The hashtags curate the conversation and allow for its visibility.

-(See also an interview with Dr. Jonathan Flowers on [The Whiteness of Mastodon](https://techpolicy.press/the-whiteness-of-mastodon/) {cite:p}`hendrixWhitenessMastodon2022`)

 Writer [Leslie Ye argued](https://twitter.com/lesliezye/status/1593631667037638660) {cite:p}`thisbarbieisacacklinghag[@lesliezye]HungOutThis2022` about some of the advantages of what Twitter: